- UCAS course code

 - Research topic for presentation

 The students will receive feedback on their oral presentations both in terms of the content and the presentational skills.
 There is an open surgery one hour per week when students can come and see Prof Roberts to discuss topics raised by the lectures.
+In addition there is an optional practice exam question that will marked by Professor Roberts and feedback will be provided.

 A limited number of review articles will be recommended to support the course.